Explore how India maintains its vibrant traditional medicine systems while experiencing rapid economic growth and modernization.

 In addition to language skill practice, the homestay gives you the chance to participate in the daily life of rural communities in the Himalaya.
 You may experience religious ceremonies or weddings and share memorable meals.

-You will stay in an NGO guest house in Palampur, a guest house in Rishikesh and Dharamsala, and in a hotel in New Delhi during the orientation and concluding periods.
+You will stay in a guest house in Palampur, Rishikesh, and Dharamsala and a hotel in New Delhi during the orientation and concluding periods.

 Cost and Scholarships